"You look familiar"

 - Tony Todd who played Worf's brother Kurn in TNG, an elderly Jake Sisko in Deep Space Nine, and the Hirogen Alpha in Voyager's "Prey".

 - James Cromwell played two aliens on TNG and another on Deep Space Nine before playing Zefram Cochrane in First Contact.
+His first TNG role was as a Human Alien, while the other two TV roles were as Rubber-Forehead Aliens of different species.

 - Rene Auberjonois, known as Odo on Star Trek: Deep Space Nine, may have looked familiar to viewers if his role as the villainous human, Colonel West, in Star Trek VI: The Undiscovered Country,, hadn't ended up on the cutting room floor.
 His scenes were later restored in the extended edition of the film.
 Auberjonois would also later appear in the Enterprise episode "Oasis", which has the exact same plot as the Odo-heavy Deep Space Nine episode "Shadowplay", something he is said to have noted on set.